 The point is then not that we need training to be able to apply a new rule (i.e. to be able to apply a new general rule to a new concrete case).
 As we argued above, application of the rules is easy once you have the skill necessary to follow our recipe.
 The problem is rather that such a form of application of an explicit rule does not count as reasoning.

 But why should it not?
 Why should the habituation of a logic have any special status?
 Kripke presumably does not want to give the same value to all our dispositions to draw inferences intuitively.
 We often make mistakes in our intuitive reasoning.
 Maybe reasoning is a complex cluster of dispositions for Kripke; dispositions to draw inferences as well as dispositions to retract them after reflection.
-But if reasoning is such a wider cluster, then reasoning is malleable.
+But if reasoning is such a wide cluster, then reasoning is malleable.
 And once reasoning is malleable in light of new information about our inferences not being valid (maybe on the basis of a formal representation of that inference), why stop there?
 Why only consider reasoning as a set of dispositions stable under such a narrow equilibrium, rather than stable under a wider equilibrium that considers more general principles of theory choice, e.g., fruitfulness, etc. The latter is just the anti-exceptionalist, Quinean view.

 Carroll/Quine-type considerations do not provide support for excluding a wide equilibrium view, nor an argument against the possibility of habituation or the malleability of reasoning.